thehando0714/11401_CS203A/Assignment/AssignmentIV/README.md

 - Observations: Outputs align with the analysis, showing better distribution with prime table sizes.

 ## Analysis
-1. My initial design used a small prime number multiplier (13),which failed to scramble the hash value.I upgrade multiplier to a larger prime number(987654361),multiple by a large prime number ensures that small changes in the input key result a large different
+1. My initial design for integer key used a small prime number multiplier (13),which failed to scramble the hash value.I upgrade multiplier to a larger prime number(987654361),multiple by a large prime number ensures that small changes in the input key result a large different

+2. My initial design for string key used word's first letter minus 'a' to get a integer , but i found out that method collision too often .If two different words first letter is the same which cause collision,so I change my method.I used word's every letter minus 'a' and plus all of them to get a more random number,minimize collision.My method still have a little issue,if table size is too big my data can't store to the second half of my table because hash value is not big enough.

-2. Table size is prime or not prime have some difference
+3. Table size is prime or not prime have some difference
 - m=10(not prime):The result shows repeat.Since 10 has factors 2 and 5,leading to predictable clustering.
+- m=37(prime):This table size produced more distribution for both interger and string keys,minimizing collisions.

 ## Reflection
 1. I use unsigned int to prevent negative number when overflow.
 2. My initial choice of multiplier (13) was ineffective, but switching to a large prime (987654361) improved the randomness.
+4. Design a good hash function must make your hash value more random and bigger to distribute data uniformly across all table.
+3. A bigger and prime table size at the same time,can massively decrease collision frequency.